 As you grow older, there’s nothing more than escape and relaxation that you wanted to have for your birthday.
-So I’m nothing but thankful to my boyfriend for surprising me for a quick getaway for my 26th birthday on one of the famous hidden gems in Antipolo, Rizal – Luljetta’s Hanging Garden.
+So I’m nothing but thankful to my boyfriend for surprising me with a quick getaway for my 26th birthday on one of the famous hidden gems in Antipolo, Rizal – Luljetta’s Hanging Garden.

-Going to Luljetta’s Hanging Garden
+How to go to Luljetta’s Hanging Garden

-Boyfriend told me about his plan a night before so I was able to bring my swimsuit and toiletries with me.
-He picked me up from our house on a Tuesday 9AM morning and we wazed our way to Luljetta’s.
-We decided to take a heavy early lunch on Cloud 9 Restaurant first since the package we’ll be getting has only snacks on it.
+My boyfriend told me about his plan the night before, so I was able to bring my swimsuit and toiletries with me.
+He picked me up from our house on a Tuesday at 9 AM morning and we wazed our way to Luljetta’s Hanging Garden.
+We decided to take a heavy early lunch on Cloud 9 Restaurant first since the package we got had only snacks included on it.

-Pre-Hanging Gardens Retreat
+Before Our Hanging Gardens Retreat

 I changed into my swimsuit and put on my colorful batik excitedly.

-The Hanging Garden Experience
+Our Hanging Garden Retreat Experience

 First things first, Jacuzzi & Sauna!!